Preparing a cryonics patient for cryostorage can involve three distinct stages of alteration of body fluids:

 and exits from a cannula in the femoral vein on the same leg.
 Flowing

-upwards from the femoral artery, the perfusate enters the arch of the
+through the descending aorta, the perfusate enters the arch of the

 aorta (where blood normally exits the heart), but is blocked from entering

 the heart.
-Instead, the perfusate flows through the distribution arteries
+Instead, the perfusate flows (in the usual direction) through

-of the aorta, notably to the head and brain.
-Returning in the veins, the
+the distribution arteries of the aorta, notably to the head and brain.
+Returning

-perfusate again bypasses the heart and flows downward to the femoral vein
+the heart and flows downward (opposite from the usual direction)

-to surgically open the chest to cannulate the heart aorta (for input) and
+however, is to surgically open the chest to cannulate the heart aorta (for input)

 Although it is not shown in the diagram, there will be a pump in the circuit to maintain pressure and fluid movement.
 A roller pump, rather than an embalmer's pump, should be used.
 A roller pump achieves pumping action by the use of rollers on the exterior of flexible tubing that forces fluids through the tube without contaminating those fluids.
 Embalmer's pumps may use pressures much higher than those suitable for cryonics, resulting in blood vessel damage.
 Embalmer's pumps are also easily contaminated (and hard to clean), unless a filter is used.
 Contamination doesn't matter much in embalming, but in cryonics contaminants entering the patient through the pump can damage blood vessels, interfering with perfusion.
 If an embalmer's pump is used for cryonics purposes, ensure that the pressure can be lowered to a suitable level and that it is cleaned and sterilized.
 The main advantage of roller pumps, however, is the fact that they provide a closed circuit, whereas embalmer's pumps are open-circuit.
-Roller pumps are generally calibrated in litres per minute, and a flow rate of 1.5 to 2 litres per minute will be necessary to achieve the desired perfusion pressure of approximately 80 mmHg to 120 mmHg (physiological pressures).
+Roller pumps are generally calibrated in litres per minute.
+Depending on the viscosity of the solution, a flow rate of 0.5 to 1.5 litres per minute will be necessary to achieve the desired perfusion pressure of approximately 80 mmHg to 120 mmHg (physiological pressures).

 Mean Arterial Pressure (MAP) for an normal adult is regarded as being in the range of 50 to 150 mmHg, and Cerebral Perfusion Pressure (CPP) is in the same range [BRITISH JOURNAL OF ANAETHESIA; Steiner,LA; 91(1):26-38 (2006)].
 Vascular pressure normally drops to about 40 mmHg in the arterioles, to below 30 mmHg entering the capillaries, and is down to 3 to 6 mmHg (Central Venous Pressure, CVP) when returning to the right atrium of the heart.
 Perfusing a cryonics patient at about 120 mmHg should open capillaries adequately for good cryoprotectant tissue saturation without damaging fragile blood vessels.